-Future climate changes are likely to affect the ocean circulation, the marine biological productivity, and in turn the marine and atmospheric sulfur cycle.
-Here, using (1) a coupled oceanatmosphere model forced by increasing atmospheric CO_2 , (2) a marine biogeochemical scheme, (3) data-based parameterizations of sea-surface DMS, and (4) an atmospheric model of the global sulfur cycle, we could estimate the impact of future climate change on DMS fluxes to the atmosphere and the associated radiative impact through changes in cloud albedo.
-At $2xCO_2$, the DMS flux is similar to its $1xCO_2$ value (at about 29) Tg S yr-1), however we found large regional contrasts.
-Main results are a reduction (-15%) of the DMS flux in the tropical band and an increase (30%) in the mid latitudes of the Southern hemisphere.
-Those regional changes are mainly driven by a chlorophyll decrease at low latitudes and by a shift of phytoplankton species (from diatoms to other species more efficient to produce DMS) at mid latitudes.
+Following previous work on modeling the marine DMS response to climate change (Bopp et al. 2003) and using an atmospheric model of the global sulfur cycle, we estimate the impact of future climate change on DMS fluxes to the atmosphere and the associated radiative impact through changes in cloud albedo.
+At $2xCO_2$, the DMS flux is similar to its $1xCO_2$ value (at about 29 Tg S yr-1), however it displays large regional contrasts: a reduction (-15%) of the DMS flux in the tropical band and an increase (30%) in the mid latitudes of the Southern hemisphere.
+In this paper, we focus on how those changes propagate up to the atmospheric sulfur cycle and to the Earth's radiative budget.

-Those changes propagate to the DMS atmospheric cycle and significantly impact the regional radiative budget, up to -1.5 Wm-2 in summer between 40°S and 50°S. In the Southern Ocean, this radiative impact may partly cancel out the radiative forcing of anthropogenic CO2 (2.5/3 Wm-2 at 2xCO2).
+Changes in marine DMS emissions at $2xCO_2$ significantly impact the regional radiative budget, up to -1.5 W m-2 in summer between 40°S and 50°S. In the Southern Ocean, this radiative impact may partly cancel out the radiative forcing of anthropogenic CO2 (2.5/3 W m-2 at $2xCO_2$).
 The strength of the DMS-CCN-cloud albedo feedback is nevertheless small at the global scale.